A B2B Content Marketing Strategy That Works in 2025

 Develop Your Ideal Customer Profile

 Making the initial connection with prospective customers used to be the responsibility of sales reps.
-Today, in a digital landscape where most users are doing their brand research online, your company’s content does much of the engagement work that once fell under your sales team.
+Today, most users are doing their brand research online, so your company’s content does much of the engagement work that once fell under your sales team.

 Ideal customer profiles take into account characteristics like company size, industry, budget, location, customer base, and current technologies.
 They help B2B companies better understand customer pain points and needs and build targeted strategies to address them.